My Ultimate Reading List

 -

-- Again, like most books to come out of Packt publishing, it’s not bad but offers little material that you couldn’t just pick up online the documentation.
+- It’s not bad but offers little material that you couldn’t just pick up from online docs.

 -